-Certain employees of LSV are investors in mutual funds and private placement limited partnerships managed by LSV in which clients and related persons of clients may also invest.
+Certain employees of LSV are investors in mutual or exchange traded funds and private placement limited partnerships managed by LSV in which clients and related persons of clients may also invest.
 These funds invest in some of the same securities that LSV invests in for its other clients.